lararosekelley/github-templates/ISSUE_TEMPLATE.md

 # Submit a feature request or bug report

 Replace any "X" with your information.
+Before you submit an issue, check to see if this issue has [already been reported][1].

 ---